 *Assumes steroids are not given to hospitalised but not oxygenated patients as per the results from the RECOVERY trial.

-**Adjusted rather than observed differences between groups are used, which are 12.3 and 4.2 percentage point reduction in 28-day mortality for ventilated and oxygen supported patients respectively.
+**Adjusted rather than observed differences between groups are used, which are 12.3 and 4.2% reduction in 28-day mortality for ventilated and oxygen supported patients, respectively.

 Table 2.
 Estimated additional patients who survived up to 15th July with 50% recruitment to RECOVERY.